Flag of San Jose, California: Usage

-San Jose's official flag policy mandates that the flag be flown at the city hall, the police administration building, the San Jose Civic, San Jose International Airport, and all fire and police department facilities, in addition to city council chambers and the mayor's office.
+San Jose's official flag policy mandates that the flag be flown at San Jose City Hall, the police administration building, San Jose Civic, San Jose International Airport, and all fire and police department facilities, in addition to city council chambers and the mayor's office.
 The San Jose Earthquakes' current away jersey is influenced by the city's flag, featuring the same gold-white-blue triband.